 Before you Begin, Get a Soil Test

-Soil pH is easily modified in most soils using sulfur or lime.
+Soil pH can be easily adjusted in most soils using sulfur or lime.
 However, before attempting to modify the soil, collect a soil sample to determine the existing soil pH and buffer pH.
 These soil properties are essential components to making informed decisions about amending soil pH.
-Directions for collecting a soil sample and getting a soil test can be found in this article: Soil Testing Resources for Home Gardeners

 How to Add Amendments to the Soil

-The most effective way to change soil pH is to make any changes before planting.
-Lime and sulfur, amendments used to increase and decrease soil pH, respectively, are not water soluble and need to be mechanically incorporated into the soil with a tiller, shovel, or disk to a depth of 6 to 8 inches.
-Once plants are in the ground, it is nearly impossible to make further corrections without disturbing the root system, nor is it reasonable to amend the soil below a 6 to 8-inch depth.
-Allow the soil time to change.
-Changing soil pH is not instantaneous and may take weeks or months.
-When making significant changes to the soil pH before planting perennial crops, it is best to amend the soil, wait six months, and recheck the soil pH to verify it has reached the desired range.
-If it has not, additional amendments may be necessary.
+The most effective way to change soil pH is to do it before planting.
+Lime and sulfur, amendments used to increase and decrease soil pH, respectively, are not water-soluble and need to be mechanically incorporated into the soil with a tiller, shovel, or disk to a depth of 6 to 8 inches.
+Once plants are in the ground, it is nearly impossible to make further corrections without disturbing the root system.

-If plants are already in the ground, adjusting the soil pH will take much more time since the amendments cannot be fully incorporated into the top 6 to 8 inches of soil.
+If plants are already in the ground, adjusting the soil pH will take much longer, since amendments cannot be fully incorporated into the top 6 to 8 inches of soil.
 Apply the amendment to the top of the soil in the plant's root zone.
-Rake or incorporate it in as deep as possible without damaging the roots.
+Rake or incorporate it as deeply as possible without damaging the roots.
 Water thoroughly after the application.
-Topdressing is not as effective as incorporating the amendments into the soil.
-Plant response will take longer and depends upon soil moisture, application timing, and plant growth.
-Because the amendment is only being incorporated into the top 1 or 2 inches (rather than 6 to 8), the application amount should be split into several applications over several years.
-This will slow the time it takes to adjust the soil pH but protect plants from over-applications that can cause damage or death.
+When applying amendments as a top dressing, plant response will take longer and depends on soil moisture, application timing, and plant growth.

 Decreasing the Soil pH